 Michelle also created a tiered timeline system that bucketed programs and events into tiers based on how long it took to plan them.
 Tier one projects had the longest lead time, followed by tiers two and three.
 This indicated to other teams how far in advance they needed to start planning for assets and looping in Michelle’s team for design support.
 Once they submitted a request for creative help, Michelle set clear deadlines for each task in Asana so that designers could begin to execute, and so that the requester had visibility into the delivery dates.

 “During evaluation, it was important for us to test the product and learn internally to see if people liked it.
-Getting one person who likes it to say, ‘This is a great tool’ is key to getting everyone else to buy into it.” —Michelle Runch, Lead Marketing, Media, and Creative Operations
+Getting one person who likes it to say, ‘This is a great tool’ is key to getting everyone else to buy into it.” —Michelle Runch, Lead, Media Strategy & Operations

 Today, the creative and media teams use Asana to manage all assets, ranging from the mobile app icon to posters.
 All creative requests land in a single project, and the sections denote which team or project that request is for.
 Freed from logistical barriers, designers can be creative while setting timeline expectations with cross-functional teams.